OodavidsinoO/MoneroS/README.md

 ## Download 💾

-You can download the iso image from the [releases](https://github.com/OodavidsinoO/MoneroS/releases) There are two versions of the iso image, one is for local booting and the other is for network booting.
+You can download the iso image from the [releases](https://github.com/OodavidsinoO/MoneroS/releases) There are two versions of the iso image, one is for local booting and the other is for network booting (LMAO TODO).

 ## How to build 🔨